 Getting to the start line

 I competed in Ironman Switzerland in early July in 2023 and 2024.
 But the Swiss race moved to late summer, which isn’t great.
 I wanted to find something in late June or early July.
 The beauty of racing in Thun is that it’s easily accessible by train from Lausanne.
-Well, getting to France is easier done by car, but it’s simple enough logistically; so, Nice it was.
+Well, getting to France isn't as easy, but easy enough by car, so, Nice it was.

 Final tweaks on the bike.
 Nice, 27 June 2025.